 Unable to connect locally?
 Contact Military OneSource via secure live chat or call 800-342-9647.

-Guam is across the International Dateline from the mainland United States.
-Guam's time zone is GMT + 10 hours.
+Guam is across the international dateline from the mainland United States.
+Guam's time zone is GMT+10 hours.
 Guam does not use daylight savings time.
-Guam is about three hours by airplane from Tokyo and Manila, four hours from Seoul, Hong Kong, and Taipei, five hours from Saigon, Singapore, and Bali, and six hours to Bangkok, Sydney, and Auckland.
-Going to the other side of the International Dateline, it is seven hours by air plane to Honolulu, Fiji, and Samoa, and eight hours to Tahiti.
+Guam is about three hours by airplane from Tokyo and Manila, four hours from Seoul, Hong Kong and Taipei, five hours from Saigon, Singapore and Bali and six hours to Bangkok, Sydney and Auckland.
+Going to the other side of the international dateline, it is seven hours by air plane to Honolulu, Fiji and Samoa and eight hours to Tahiti.

 Passports and Visas